 Let’s use Beethoven’s Fur Elise, which is one of the 110 built in songs that are found in the song bank.
 The piano student will utilize Casio’s proprietary Step Up Lesson Feature, which is part of the 3-Step Lesson system on the LK-165.
 First the piano will allow the student to listen to the song, and hear how the song is to be played.
 Next, the piano keys will light up as the song is playing, showing the student where to place his fingers.
 After that the student will try to repeat the sequence of notes the piano has lit up.
 Note by note, section by section, the student will eventually master the song, all in a short amount of time.

-Below, discover the best selling keyboards on Amazon that would be ideal for a beginner, and compare their prices and specs to the LK-165:
+Below, discover the best selling keyboards online that would be ideal for a beginner, and compare their prices and specs to the LK-165:

 The Casio LK-165 Isn’t For Everyone